openflighthpc/docs.openflighthpc.org/docs/docs/flight-solo/admin-guides/concertim-cloud/slurm-multinode/launch-core-infra.md

         $ ssh flight@10.199.31.20
         ```

+    This template launches:

-    The template will automatically configure `login1` as a SLURM controller and web access to the cluster with [Flight User Suite](../../../../flight-environment/use-flight/flight-web-suite/index.md) (accessible via the floating IP in a web browser when connected to the [Concertim Cloud VPN](http://alces-cloud-docs.alces-flight.com/latest/docs/starter/access/#secure-vpn)).
-Additionally `nfs01` will be the NFS server sharing default mounts from a 500GB storage disk and `infra01` will be an IPA server for user management.
+    - `login1` - This system has an external IP for cluster access and is configured as the SLURM controller, NFS server and provides web access with [Flight Web Suite](../../../../flight-environment/use-flight/flight-web-suite/index.md) (accessible via the floating IP in a web browser when connected to the [Concertim Cloud VPN](http://alces-cloud-docs.alces-flight.com/latest/docs/starter/access/#secure-vpn))
+    - `nfs01` - This will be the NFS server sharing the default mounts from a 500GB storage disk

-    For more information on creating IPA users for this environment see the [relevant admin guide](manage-users.md).
+    - `infra01` - This will be an IPA server for user management.
+For more information on creating IPA users for this environment see the [relevant admin guide](manage-users.md)

 === "Large"